 Evaluating the likelihood that two marks may cause consumer confusion is deceptively simple.
 It is a more difficult task than people think because the DIY searcher does not know about the nuances at play when evaluating search results.
-Today we are going to discuss one of those nuances; the interplay between dilution and mark similarity.
+Today we are going to discuss one of those nuances; the interplay between a crowded field or trademark dilution and trademark similarity.

-In a prior post we introduced this concept and that dilution occurs when multiple marks sharing a common element in connection with related goods and services peacefully co-exist with each other on the Principal Register of the Trademark Office.
-If you are using BOB, you will know that dilution is present in the search results if the results are colored yellow.
+In a prior post we introduced this concept and that a crowded field or trademark dilution occurs when multiple marks sharing a common element in connection with related goods and services peacefully co-exist with each other on the Principal Register of the Trademark Office.
+If you are using BOB, you will know that trademark dilution is present in the search results if the results are colored yellow.

 Like most determinations in trademark law, there are degrees to dilution.
 The more marks peacefully co-existing on the Principal Register sharing a similar element, the more diluted or conceptually weak that particular element becomes.
 When enough dilution is present, trademark practitioners will say the term is “highly suggestive” meaning that while the term is inherently distinctive – thus immediately protectable upon being used in commerce – its scope of trademark rights is limited to the identical term.